ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 <h2 id="{{page.sections['general']['secs']['services'].anchor}}">{{page.sections['general']['secs']['services'].title}}</h2>

 #### DataService
 The REST DataService is the endpoint for everything related to PiWeb data like parts, characteristics, measurements, measured values, attributes and catalogs.
-Creating, managing and removing data is done using requests send to this service. <br>
+Creating, managing and removing data is done using requests sent to this service. <br>

 The base address is:
 ```http